nanvel/blog/2017/11/trading.md

 Strategy capacity - how much a strategy can absorb without negative impacting its returns.

 High frequency trading - automated trading where trades are closed in the same day.

+Kelly formula - a formula that determines the optimal leverage and capital allocation while balancing returns versus risks.

 ## Links